World Museum: Archaeology and Egyptology

 In May 1941, at the height of the Liverpool Blitz, a bomb fell on the museum, which was burnt to a shell.
 Large parts of the collection had been removed at the outbreak of the war, but much remained on display or in store and many artefacts were destroyed.
 What remained was quite inaccessible and it was not until 1976 that a permanent Egypt gallery was opened in the rebuilt museum.
 Following the war the museum actively augmented the collection through collecting of new material from excavations in Egypt and Sudan and the purchase of other museum collections.
 In 1947 and 1949 the material from Garstang's excavations at Meroe came to the museum, and in 1955 Liverpool University placed substantial amounts from its own collections within the museum, including many items from Beni Hasan and Abydos.
 In 1956 the museum purchased almost the entire non-British collections of the Norwich Castle Museum.
 This included EES excavated material from Amarna and other sites, botanical remains from Kahun and the private collection of Sir Henry Rider Haggard.
 In 1973 the collection was increased further by the acquisition of part of the Sir Henry Wellcome Collection, and by the bequest of Colonel J. R. Danson in 1976, which included more material from Amarna and from Garstang's excavations at Abydos.

+Postwar a limited Egyptian gallery was opened in 1976 before being expanded in 2008.
+The gallery between September 2015 and April 2017 to allow it to be improved and expanded.

 A handy lavishly illustrated guide to the collection is available: Gifts of the Nile (London: HMSO, 1995).